Sugarkhuu/python_intro/README.md

 # python_intro
-Codes for online course Introduction to Python
+Codes for an online course "Introduction to Python"